Most Bay Area homeowners will save more than $500 a year by switching from

 Make Temporary Repairs to Prevent Further Damage

 drying items damaged by water.
 However, dont dispose of any item that

-may be a complete loss until the company representative has examined them.
+may be a complete loss until the company representative has examined it.

-and repairing and be sure to keep receipts for all of your clean-up expenses.
+and keep receipts for all clean-up expenses.

 Most homeowners policies cover reasonable costs of emergency clean-up and

-Until Work Is Completed
+Work Is Completed

 If the repair work is extensive, the contractor may ask for periodic partial

 payments as the work progressesbut no reputable contractor should request

 full payment in advance.
 The contract should specify that payments will